Why Conversion Rate Optimization Shouldn’t Be Your Only Focus

 However, to be inclusive: Imagine you’ve not built an offer yet.
 So, you’re just trying to grow an audience.
 Likely by starting a mailing list around a few ideas.

 Does it matter how many people convert onto your mailing list at this point?
+Is this how to sell products online?

 Just think… You create the best converting mailing list ever.
 But you have nothing concrete – or even a polished idea – to offer that audience.